 The thing everyone likes to ask after a great creator dies is “who’s going be the next (insert name here)?”
 We’re not so sure about this conceit.
 In fact, we have to ask, does the world even need another Bourdain?
 We’ve had the one and he was a true original.
 Now it’s time for someone else to change the way we view food and travel TV (and the world) through their unique lens.

-With that in mind, we thought we’d look at a few candidates who get us excited about the future of food and travel television.
+With that in mind, we thought we’d look at a few of the best new travel TV hosts who get us excited about the future of food and travel television.
 These are the emerging voices who’ve already started breaking down barriers and changing the game.
 Some of our picks are already on a path, with their own shows on major networks.
 Some of them are just starting to break through.
 All of them have a point-of-view the world deserves to see more of.

 W. Kamau Bell — United Shades Of America